Malachite

 L: Some of the petrified wood on display.
 Note the 'wood' from

-sections of tree trunks (1m in diameter) of this material at
+of tree trunks (1m in diameter) of this material at Bryce canyon in

 L: The shop had a wide range of rocks, fossils & minerals on